shanumuru/terratest/README.md

 # terratest
-# this is vpc cretaion using terraform publisc egistry module
+# this is vpc creation using terraform public registry module
-# s3 for remote state staorage, dynamo db table for locking
+# s3 for remote state storage, dynamo db table for locking